14 Ways to Build Academic Networks and Strengthen Faculty Communities

 Convening a Thought Community for Interdisciplinary Collaboration

-Lead: Kristen Stephens, Associate Professor of the Practice in the Program of Education
+Lead: Kristen Stephens, Associate Professor of the Practice in the Program in Education

 The Program in Education shares important links with the Sanford School of Public Policy and the Department of Psychology & Neuroscience.
 This project aims to cultivate a “thought community” among faculty in these three Duke entities, and perhaps others, where undergraduate interest and inquiry consistently intersect.
 The goals are to explore ideas, perspectives and practices across disciplines; facilitate problem-solving around critical issues in education; enhance collegiality; connect undergraduates with one another and potential faculty mentors; and reconnect with Duke alumni and retired faculty.
 Intellectual networking events will help bring faculty, staff, students and alumni together.